Hendrik Hofmeyr

 After completing a BMus in musicology as well as MMus in piano (under Laura Searle) (University of Cape Town, 1976–81), he continued his studies in Italy.
 He completed the corso superiore in piano at the Florence Conservatory where he was a student of Alessandro Specchi and in composition under Ivan Vandor at the Bologna conservatory, where he twice won the composition prize.

-He returned to South Africa in 1992, to teach at the University of Stellenbosch and later at the University of Cape Town, becoming Professor and Head of Composition and Theory.
+He lived in Italy from 1981–92, and returned to South Africa in 1992, to teach at the University of Stellenbosch and from 1998 at the University of Cape Town, becoming Professor and Head of Composition and Theory until his retirement at the end of 2022.

 Contribution to South African Theatre, Film, Media and Performance